 See Chapter IV, heading Doctor of Philosophy, subheading Thesis

-See Chapter IV, heading Doctor of Philosophy, subheading Department Regulations
+See Chapter IV, heading Doctor of Philosophy, subheading Program Regulations

 Once you are close to having a draft of your thesis prepared, you should follow the procedures below.

 1. When the PhD candidate’s Advisor has deemed that the candidate’s full thesis draft is satisfactory, the Advisor will provide an email to the student indicating that the thesis is satisfactory and ready for submission to the Advisory Committee members for evaluation.
 At this point:

 - The advisor will notify the Graduate Program Assistant that the thesis is being evaluated by the advisory committee, allowing the Graduate Program Assistant to prepare necessary forms and provide additional instructions to all.

 - The advisor will begin the process of forming the examination committee (see detailed instructions below in the section titled PhD Examination Committee Creation).
 Note that the student must NOT have any contact with the External Examiner.

 - The student shall provide an electronic copy of the thesis to each member of the Advisory Committee and request email receipt to ensure that the Advisory committee members have received the thesis in a timely fashion.
 A minimum of two weeks will be allowed for Advisory Committee members to evaluate the thesis.

 - The student will review and implement the Electronic Formatting Requirements for theses provided on the Graduate & Postdoctoral Studies website.